SSBachurin/GaussianFileConverter/README.md

 Other platform users:

-I don't test it yet on Linux platform, please try to perform the same steps as Windows user.
+I haven't tested it yet on Linux platform, please try to perform the same steps as Windows user.